 Field-hunting tip

-Look in oxidized zones of lead-bearing hydrothermal ore deposits country — that is the host setting where galloplumbogummite typically forms.
+Look in oxidized zones of lead-bearing hydrothermal ore deposits country, the host setting where galloplumbogummite typically forms.
 If you start seeing galena, cerussite, mimetite in float, you are in the right ground.
 Field specimens usually show a massive, crusts, botryoidal habit, so train your eye for that shape before scanning the outcrop.